Last Updated on November 25, 2025 by Christian Adams

 Based on precedent (Exile on Main Street, from 1969-1971), I’m going to make one awesome album out of two occasionally brilliant but ultimately lackluster records.
 We’ll call it Herlows.

-Listen, David Bowie fanatics.
-Many of you consider these two albums part of the ‘Berlin trilogy’; hence, some of Bowie’s best work.
+Listen, David Bowie fanatics consider these two albums part of the ‘Berlin trilogy’; therefore, some of Bowie’s best work.
 There is absolutely some great stuff happening here.
 But the rest of it sounds like Disco Dave is taunting someone from the other side of town.
-The bottom line is the average listener does not need to hear these records.
+The bottom line is that the average listener does not need to hear these records.
 They could and they should, but it isn’t necessary.

 Electric Light Orchestra – Out Of The Blue (1977)

 “Turn to Stone” and “Mr. Blue Sky” are the highlights, but Double LP Syndrome claims another victim.
-In fact, if you were going to sit through any mid-to-late 70s ELO album, A New World Record (1976) is the one to hear.
-And I’m telling you, it doesn’t take very long before those fucking cellos are cheese-grating in effect, and my brain is a block of Parmesan.
+If you were going to sit through any mid-to-late 70s ELO album, A New World Record (1976) is the one to hear.

 Suggested Alternative: